chromaui/chromatic-docs/src/content/configuration/ischromatic.md

 ## Use in application or component code

 In rare instances, component behavior may need to be tailored for Chromatic testing environments.
-For example, disabling animations or lazy loading can improve test reliability.
-Use `isChromatic` in your component code for this customization.
+For example, [disabling animations](../animations/#javascript-animations) or lazy loading can improve test reliability.
+You can use `isChromatic` in your component code to make Chromatic-specific changes.

 Note: ensure that `chromatic` is available as a dependency in production code in this scenario.